serverdensity/sd-agent-plugins/OpenManage/readme.md

 Setup
 ---
-Depending on how you are running the agent you maybe need to give the sd-agent more permissions.
+Depending on how you are running the agent you may need to give the sd-agent more permissions.
 [Plugins requiring sudo](https://support.serverdensity.com/hc/en-us/articles/201253683-Plugins-requiring-sudo) has more information.

+Installation - v2 Agent
+---
+* Download the [OpenManage.py](OpenManage.py) plugin file into your [Server Density agent plugin directory](/README.md).
+* (Optional) Configure the plugin - see below.
+* Restart the agent.

 Configuration (Optional) v2 Agent
 ---
 Configuration is optional.
-If no config options are found then the defaults are used which are shown below
+If no config options are found then the defaults are used which are the values shown below
-* If you want to override the defaults add the following config value to `/etc/sd-agent/plugins.cfg` at the end of the file.
+* If you want to override the defaults add the following config options with your required values to `/etc/sd-agent/plugins.cfg` at the end of the file.
 ```
 [OpenManage]
 disk_count: 2
 om_report: /opt/dell/srvadmin/bin/omreport
 ```
 You can read more about setting config values for custom plugins in our [help docs](https://support.serverdensity.com/hc/en-us/articles/213074438-Information-about-Custom-Plugins)
-* Download the [OpenManage.py](OpenManage.py) plugin file into your [Server Density agent plugin directory](/README.md).
-* Restart the agent.

 Metrics
 ---